astronomer/docs/learn/error-notifications-in-airflow.md

 - `on_retry_callback`: Invoked when a task is retried.
 This callback only exists at the task level.
 - `sla_miss_callback`: Invoked when a task or DAG misses its defined [Service Level Agreement (SLA)](#airflow-service-level-agreements).
 This callback is defined at the DAG level for DAGs with defined SLAs and will be applied to every task.

-You can provide any Python callable to the `*_callback` parameters or [Airflow notifiers](#notifiers).
+You can provide any Python callable to the `*_callback` parameters or [Apache Airflow® notifiers](#notifiers).
 To execute multiple functions, you can provide several callback items to the same callback parameter in a list.

 ### Notifiers

-[Airflow notifiers](https://airflow.apache.org/docs/apache-airflow/stable/howto/notifications.html) are pre-built or custom classes and can be used to standardize and modularize the functions you use to send notifications.
+[Apache Airflow® notifiers](https://airflow.apache.org/docs/apache-airflow/stable/howto/notifications.html) are pre-built or custom classes and can be used to standardize and modularize the functions you use to send notifications.
 Notifiers can be passed to the relevant `*_callback` parameter of your DAG depending on what event you want to trigger the notification.

 :::info